aymenhafeez/aymenhafeez.github.io/_posts/2019-09-13-pi-formula.md

   </figure>
 </center>

-This also makes a good header for the post.
-Unfortunately, I still haven't committed enough time to truly understand why this expression behaves the way it does.
+I still haven't committed enough time to truly understand why this expression behaves the way it does.
 If anyone who reads this has an idea, or if I'm missing something then let me know!